WICG/webpackage/draft-yasskin-dispatch-web-packaging.md

    8.1.2.3 of {{!HTTP2=RFC7540}}.
 1. Any other header name includes the ":" character or is not lower-case ascii ({{HTTP2}}, Section 8.1.2).
-1. The *header-list* contains any header names other than ":method", ":scheme", ":authority", ":path", and either `response-headers` has no "vary" header (Section 7.1.4 of {{!RFC7231}}) or these header names aren't listed in it.
+1. The *header-list* contains any header names other than ":scheme", ":authority", ":path", and either `response-headers` has no "vary" header (Section 7.1.4 of {{!RFC7231}}) or these header names aren't listed in it.

 Let *origin* be the Web Origin {{!RFC6454}} of *header-list*'s ":scheme" and ":authority" headers.